Nelson Mandela Foundation

 “During my lifetime I have dedicated myself to this struggle of the African people.
 I have fought against white domination, and I have fought against black domination.
 I have cherished the ideal of a democratic and free society in which all persons live together in harmony and with equal opportunities.
 It is an ideal which I hope to live for and to achieve.
 But if needs be, it is an ideal for which I am prepared to die.”

-Click here to see the last page from the speech from the dock.
+The last page of the speech from the dock.

 Less than two months later, Mr Mandela and his comrades Walter Sisulu, Ahmed Kathrada, Govan Mbeki, Denis Goldberg, Raymond Mhlaba, Andrew Mlangeni and Elias Motsoaledi, were convicted of sabotage and sentenced to life imprisonment.
 Apartheid laws dictated that the only white person sentenced, Denis Goldberg, should be held in Pretoria Central Prison.
 The other seven were sent to Robben Island.